jvanheugten/template/README.md

 4. Change the information in `docs/_config.yml` to update the project name, copyright, author, version, etc.

+5. Change any settings in `pyproject.toml`, such as the folder for pytest coverage to check `addopts = "--cov=<folder> --no-cov-on-fail"`.

 ## Workflow

 ## Tracking requirements and their dependencies